 Integrated treatment for co-occurring disorders is recognized as the most effective method.
 This increases the likelihood of a lasting recovery by understanding the root cause and how each disorder affects the other.
 Treatment planning is individualized to address specific issues, symptoms, and concerns that a person faces.
 Treating multiple diagnoses simultaneously provides the best chance for recovery, as opposed to treating each disorder separately.

 Are you or someone you love struggling with substance abuse?
 Are you using drugs or alcohol to cope with the symptoms of a mental health condition?
 If your answer to either of these questions is yes, it may be time to consider asking for help.

 American Addiction Centers Can Help

 Many treatment providers offer dual diagnosis treatment in the United States.
-American Addiction Centers is a leading provider of dual diagnosis care in the United States, offering 8 facilities across the country in various states, including:
+American Addiction Centers is a leading provider of dual diagnosis care in the United States with 8 inpatient & detox facilities across the country.

 Still Unsure About Seeking Treatment?

 Learning about addiction and treatment options may feel overwhelming.
 If you are still unsure about how treatment works, how to ask for help, or how to get treatment, consider the following guides: